Leather travel wallet

 I take my earrings in individual cases.
 In fact this is how I store them in a drawer at home.
 They’re actually little *bead boxes but they’re perfect for earrings.
 I simply transfer them in their cases from my drawer into another small jewellery box and into my suitcase.

 If get the chance over the next few days I’ll write a post featuring my Spanish holiday wardrobe and accessories.

-Have a lovely weekend.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Have a lovely weekend.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.